ethereum/eth-utils/docs/utilities.rst

 Installs the ``DEBUG2`` level to the standard library ``logging`` module which uses the numeric level of ``8``.
-This includes adding it to the known levels as well as providing a ``logging.DEBUG2`` property on the logging module.
+This includes adding it to the known levels as well as providing a ``logging.DEBUG2`` convenience property on the logging module.

-.. note::  This function is idempotent
+This function is purely for convenience.
+You can use ``ExtendedDebugLogger`` without this, though your logs will be printed with the label ``'Level 8'``.

 .. doctest::